dtest/docker-dev/README.md

 ## What it requires locally

 This container will mount your homedirectory to /var/shared.
-It then attempts to add an ~/.ssh/id_rsa to the ssh-agent, which is helpful for pushing private git repositories.
+It then adds the ~/.ssh/id_rsa to the ssh-agent if the file exists, which is helpful for pushing private git repositories.